Noxie-dev/Tic-Tech-Toe-AI-To-The-Bone/README.md

    - Take edges if available
    - Choose a random empty cell

-2. **Advanced AI**: Currently uses the same algorithm as the basic AI, but could be extended to use minimax with alpha-beta pruning for a more challenging opponent.
+3. **Hard**: Uses minimax algorithm with alpha-beta pruning
+   - Analyzes the game tree to find optimal moves
+   - Virtually unbeatable
+   - Adjusts search depth based on game state for optimal performance

 ## Technologies Used